 After the first eight days of classes, the hours for courses dropped are included in the total hours attempted.

 A decision to cease attending classes does not constitute withdrawal from a course.
 Withdrawal is official on the day the Schedule Adjustment Form, properly signed is returned by the student to the Registrar.
-Refer to the Administrative Withdrawal section of this catalog for further information.
+Refer to the Administrative Withdrawal section of the catalog for further information.

 Requests for medical withdrawal from the College are made to the Vice President and Dean of Students (Student Affairs Office, Bartlett Hall, Rm.
 327).
 For a request to be considered, the following conditions must be satisfied:

 1. The student’s medical condition developed or became more serious during the semester in question.

 2. The medical condition is significant to the point that it is the primary reason the student cannot attend classes and/ or complete required work.